Kać

 Kać (Каћ) is a suburban settlement of the city of Novi Sad, Serbia.
-The town has a Serb ethnic majority and its population was 11,612 at the 2011 census.
+The town had a population of 11,612 in the 2011 census.

 Name

-In Serbian, the town is known as Kać or Каћ, in Croatian as Kać, in Hungarian as Káty, and in German as Katsch.
+In Serbo-Croatian, the town is known as Kać or Каћ, in Hungarian as Káty, and in German as Katsch.

 History

-It was first mentioned during the administration of the medieval Kingdom of Hungary in 1276 as in villa Hatt, while in 1332/33, it was mentioned as Mathias de Shacz.
+Kać was first mentioned during the administration of the medieval Kingdom of Hungary in 1276 as in villa Hatt, while from 1332 to 33, it was mentioned as Mathias de Shacz.
 During the Habsburg rule in the 18th and 19th century, the village was part of the Military Frontier (the Šajkaš Battalion section).

 Demographics

 Culture and sport

-Jugović is a team handball club from Kać.
+Jugović is a handball club from Kać.
 It competes in the Serbian First League of Handball since 1984.
 It was founded in 1956 under the name Mladost and changed its name to Jugović in 1960.
 Jugović won the EHF Challenge Cup in the 2000/2001 season.

 There is a soccer team, also named Jugović, founded on 16 August 1912.
 It competes in the Novosadsko-Sremska zone League (4th League).